Virtual museum-going: A guide for socially-distanced art lovers

-In coronavirus pandemic?
+In lockdown due to the coronavirus pandemic?
 Closed museums offer art lovers virtual opportunities to explore works from among the world’s leading collections online.
-Here’s a look.due to the
+Here’s a look.

 With the National Gallery of Art in Washington, D.C., closed, visitors at home can take in the beauty of the outdoors with its stunning online exhibition, “True to Nature: Open-Air Painting in Europe 1780-1870,” featuring works by Coignet, Constable, Giroux and others; and the NGA’s exploration of Edgar Degas’ works depicting the Paris Opéra.

 Images from the Smithsonian Museum of American Art‘s current exhibition, “Hearts of Our People: Native Women Artists,” can be viewed online, along with audio commentary of selected works and video interviews of artists.

 Explore Diego Rivera’s murals in the Detroit Institute of Arts‘ online exhibit, “Diego Rivera’s Detroit Industry.”